-With rush seat, corner chair with brass pyramid studs, woven rush seat height from floor, 35 cm x 43 cm square x 65 cm chair height, £95 plus £30 delivery.
-Please email me if you would prefer to collect from Reading and not pay for delivery.
+With rush seat, corner chair with brass pyramid studs, woven rush seat height from floor, 35 cm x 43 cm square x 65 cm chair height, £95.
+Please contact me for delivery details.

 Thank you so much for reading!
 If you are interested in getting some help with styling a room in Chalet style with bobbin furniture, please don’t hesitate to get in touch.
 Charis x